My Fabry Disease

 So Fabry Disease is usually inherited and runs in families.
 It’s got to start somewhere though and, like me, you could be the first person in your family to be born with it.

 If you have Fabry Disease though it is not definite that your children will inherit the condition.
-Men will only pass on the mutation if they have daughters.
+Men will only pass on the variation if they have daughters.
 Women have a 50% chance of passing on Fabry Disease to their sons or daughters.
 The reasons for this are outlined in more detail below.

 Inheritance